-Email is an incredibly common communication tool for keeping in contact with stakeholders; however, it’s not everyone’s preferred communication method, so you should never assume a stakeholder is comfortable with email.
+Emailing stakeholders is a standard communication tool for maintaining contact; however, it's not everyone's preferred method, so you should never assume a stakeholder is comfortable with email.

-We’ve compiled a list of tips and information to consider when writing your stakeholder emails for the stakeholders who do use email.
-Whether you’ll be doing massive email campaigns or sending individual emails, these tips will apply.
+We've compiled a list of tips and information to consider when writing stakeholder emails for stakeholders who use email.
+Whether you'll be doing massive email campaigns or sending individual emails, these tips will apply.

 What are the benefits of using email?